dpatel12/nanomixer/README.md

 [RaiShaker](https://raishaker.net/) is that it mixes amounts from different users.
-So even while nodes can't know if different accounts are from the same or different persons, a comprehensive analysis could see if all the funds from the first transactions before mixing came from knew exchanges accounts and thus can guess than the transactions following that one are to the mixers accounts.
+So even while nodes can't know if different accounts are from the same or different persons, a comprehensive analysis could see if all the funds from the first transactions before mixing came from known exchanges accounts and thus can guess that the transactions following that one are to the mixers accounts.
-RaiShaker avoids that problem mixing the funds from its users together.
+RaiShaker avoids that problem by mixing the funds from its users together.

-But this also have some advantages over an online mixer:
+But this also has some advantages over an online mixer:

 - You don't have the trust the online mixer operator (that will know where the funds came from and where they'll go).